VietnamHo Chi MinhBinh Tay Market in Cho Lon (Ho Chi Minh City)

 Binh Tay Temporary Market Map

-The middle area of Binh Tay Market was the first part to be repaired, visitors could still have a walk around both sides of the market, which sell mostly dried fruit and processed food.
-There were many traditional foods in the food sector behind, but it was usually crowded at lunch.
+The middle area of Binh Tay Market was the first part to be repaired.
+Visitors could still walk around both sides of the market, which sells primarily dried fruit and processed food.
+The food sector had many traditional foods, but it was usually crowded at lunch.

 Conclusion on Binh Tay Market in Cho Lon (Ho Chi Minh City)

-Binh Tay local market is a great place in Ho Chi Minh City where you can find the image of how Chinese people are operating their businesses.
-By way of observing the design of this market and also its location at the heart of Chinatown, you also have a chance to discover the deep-rooted tradition of Chinese people living in Vietnam.
+Binh Tay local market is a great place in Ho Chi Minh City where you can find how Chinese people operate their businesses.
+By observing the design of this market and its location at the heart of Chinatown, you also have a chance to discover the deep-rooted tradition of Chinese people living in Vietnam.

 - Advertisement -